ZhongchuanSun/SGAT/README.md

 The sequential graph provides an alternative way to organize users' sequential behaviors and the vectorization algorithm can promote the development of graph mining by retaining topological structures of complex graphs.

 ## Highlights

 - A sequential graph is introduced to reorganize all user-item interactions.
 - An algorithm is proposed to vectorize graph attention networks on complex graphs.
 - A personalized and transition-aware attention mechanism is proposed.
-- The proposed SGAT model explicitly captures collaborative and sequential information.

 ## Requirements